edmondLin7/Google-Calendar/README.md

-# TripleByte-Team-Project
+# Google-Calendar Project
-This project is for CS 151 SJSU Summer class.
-A Google Calendar version by TripleByte Team.
+This project is for CS 151 SJSU.
+A Google Calendar version
-Initiated by Vi.